rehierl/node-tree-outliner/5-implementation/0-2-implicit-associations.md

 and ends in the current section).

 Note that there is only one generic type of close modifiers:
-Close presequent sections when entering an end-marker node.
+Close sections when entering an end-marker node's enter event.

 Note that, because no ancestor section can be closed before all of its subsections are closed (sections must be closed in an orderly fashion),